-JEL codes: J13, J22, C25
+JEL classification: J13, J22, C25

-^{}Financial support from the Ministry of Education and Research is gratefully acknowledged.
-We thank John Dagsvik, Zhiyang Jia, Egbert Jongen, Ray Rees, and participants of the workshop on Family Economics and Fiscal Policy (Oslo, April, 2017), Skatteforum 2017 (Gran, June, 2017) and seminar at CPB (The Hague, June, 2018) for comments on an earlier draft of this paper.
-We are also indebted to two anonymous reviewers for their comments and suggestions.
+Acknowledgements: Financial support from the Ministry of Education and Research is gratefully acknowledged.
+We thank Brita Bye, John Dagsvik, Zhiyang Jia, Egbert Jongen, Ray Rees, and participants of the workshop on Family Economics and Fiscal Policy (Oslo, April, 2017), Skatteforum 2017 (Gran, June, 2017) and seminar at CPB (The Hague, June, 2018) for comments on an earlier draft of this paper.

-[†]Research Department, Statistics Norway, and Oslo Fiscal Studies (Department of Economics, University of Oslo), e-mail address: thor.olav.thoresen@ssb.no
+Address: Thor O. Thoresen, Research Department, Statistics Norway, and Oslo Fiscal Studies (Department of Economics, University of Oslo), e-mail address: thor.olav.thoresen@ssb.no comprise research papers intended for international journals or books.
+A preprint of a Discussion Paper may be longer and more elaborate than a standard journal article, as it may include intermediate calculations and background material etc.

-[‡]Research Department, Statistics Norway.
+Trine E. Vattø Research Department, Statistics Norway.
 E-mail address: trine.vatto@ssb.no